pavitrakumar78/Python-Solving-NP-Problem-Using-Genetic-Algorithms/README.md

 # Python Solving NP Problems Using Genetic Algorithm

 Exploring different ways of solving NP-Hard problems using genetic algorithms.
-[This is a repo of few experiments by me trying to figure out different/better ways of crossovers,mutations and representation of inputs]
+[This is a repo of few experiments done to figure out different/better ways of crossovers,mutations and representation of inputs in genetic algorithms]

 ## Travelling Salesman Problem
 Dynamic programming solution runtime: O((n^2)*(2^n))